 Students must prepare a synthesizing project which answers the following questions about what they’ve learned through the Global Perspectives Certificate requirements.

-- How do the international experiences you have gained while pursuing the Global Perspectives Certificate complement and enhance your studies and life here at NC State?
+- How do the international experiences you have gained while pursuing the Global Perspectives Certificate complement and enhance your academic program (major/minor and other course work) and campus life (living/learning villages, clubs and student organizations, volunteer work)?

 - What were your perceptions about cultural values and norms in other countries before you began your international experiences?
-How have they changed as you finish the Certificate?
-Please include both general ideas and specific examples.
+How do they compare to your own culture and U.S. culture?
+How have they changed your feelings and behavior in situations with people from other cultures?
+Include specific examples.

 - Why do you think it is important for students to “internationalize” their studies and everyday lives?
 How will you continue to do so in the future?